satellair/git101/README.md

 git remote add origin {repo link}
 ```

-Then you use this commands to upload repo to github
+Then you use this commands to upload repo to github.
 ```
 git push -u origin main //first time only git push //use this commands next times